roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

-1. Auto scale the nginx-test deployment , with the number of pods between 1 and 5, target CPU utilization at 30%:
+1. Auto scale the nginx-test deployment, with the number of pods between 1 and 5, target CPU utilization at 30%:
     <details><summary>show</summary>
     <p>